What You See Is What You Get! Flip Wilson Specials Are On getTV

 It’s no exaggeration to say that Flip Wilson was TV’s first African American superstar.
 In an era when people of color were under-represented in primetime, the New Jersey native (born Clerow Wilson) headlined one of network television’s most popular programs.
 His Emmy-winning NBC variety show was the second-highest rated series between 1970 and 1972.
 And Wilson, as producer, walked a fine line between exposing performers of color to a wider audience and delivering a show that appealed to a traditional variety show demographic.

 When the weekly series came to an end after four years, its star transitioned to periodic specials.
-And getTV is proud to present these hard-to-find programs on Sunday nights at 10pm ET between February 11 and March 11!
+And we are proud to present these hard-to-find programs on getTV!

 The Flip Wilson specials feature everything viewers loved about The Flip Wilson Show: breezy monologues, hip comedy sketches, and some of the top comedy and musical guests of the era.
 And best of all: three of the four shows feature his sassy female alter ego Geraldine Jones, who turned “What you see is what you get!” and “The Devil made me do it!” into national catchphrases.
 While comics dressing in women’s clothing was nothing new on TV – Milton Berle did it in the medium’s infancy – Geraldine wasn’t just a cheap gag.
 She was a nuanced character with a backstory (including a boyfriend named “Killer”) and her fame arguably eclipsed that of her creator.
 More importantly, Wilson could say things as Geraldine that he couldn’t say as Flip.